 Adopt this strategy to seriously upgrade your diet.

-This time around, try something different: Vow to eat more.
+Here’s a twist: Vow to eat more.
 That is, set a goal to pack more good-for-you foods into every day.

 Food experts say that positive nutrition messages, like “eating fruit is good for you,” can be more motivating than negative messages, like “eating candy is bad for you.”